vamp-plugins/jvamp/README.txt

 Example
 -------

-On Linux:
+On Linux or OS/X

-1. Run "make", to build the Java code (as jvamp.jar) and JNI wrapper (as libvamp-jni.so).
+1. Run "make" (on Linux) or "make -f Makefile.osx" (on OS/X) to build the classes (jvamp.jar) and JNI wrapper (libvamp-jni.so or .dylib).

 2. Build the host: